imiRemy/harmonic-oscillator-pinn-workshop/README.md

 Introductory workshop on PINNs using the harmonic oscillator

 ## Setup
-The conda environment the jupyter notebooks can be created using the workshop.yml configuration file.
+The conda environment for the jupyter notebooks can be created using the ```workshop.yml``` configuration file.

 ```conda env create --file workshop.yml```